-The operation is done as a daycase, usually with a local anaesthetic.
+The operation is done as a day case, usually with a local anaesthetic.
 During the operation your hand is prepared with antiseptic solution and a tourniquet is put on your arm, similar to a blood pressure cuff.
-The cuff is uncomfortable but is only inflated for five to ten minutes.
+The cuff is uncomfortable but is only inflated for 5 to 10 minutes.
 After the operation your hand will be bandaged for the first 48 hours.
-A medium dressing is used to keep the wound clean and dry until the stitches are removed.
-These are usually removed at your own GP practice seven to 14 days after your operation.
-Painkillers are often not needed but you will be given some in case.
+A dressing is used to keep the wound clean and dry until the stitches are removed.
+These are usually removed at your own GP practice 7 to 14 days after your operation.
+Painkillers are often not needed but you will be given some if required.

 You will be encouraged to keep your hand elevated for the first few days after surgery and to move all of your fingers straightaway.

 Some people have tender areas in the wound after it has healed, most of these settle with local treatment.
 It is a straightforward operation with at least 90% success rate.
 If you have any questions about your operation please don’t hesitate to ask your surgeon when you sign your consent form.